Duchy of Lorraine

-The Duchy of Lorraine was a principality of the Holy Roman Empire which existed from the 10th century until 1766 when it was annexed by the Kingdom of France.
-It gave its name to the larger present-day region of Lorraine in northeastern France.
+The Duchy of Lorraine, initially also known as the Duchy of Upper Lorraine, was a duchy of the Holy Roman Empire which existed from the 10th century until 1766, when it was annexed by the Kingdom of France.
+It gave its name to the present-day region of Lorraine in northeastern France.
 Its capital was Nancy.

-It was founded in 959 following the division of Lotharingia into two separate duchies: Upper and Lower Lorraine, the westernmost parts of the Holy Roman Empire.
-The Lower duchy was quickly dismantled, while Upper Lorraine came to be known as simply the Duchy of Lorraine.
+It was founded in 959–965, following the division of the old Stem Duchy of Lotharingia into two separate duchies: Upper and Lower Lorraine, the westernmost parts of the Holy Roman Empire.
+The Lower duchy was dismantled by the 12th century, while Upper Lorraine in time came to be known just as the Duchy of Lorraine.
 The Duchy of Lorraine was coveted and briefly occupied by the dukes of Burgundy and the kings of France, but was ruled by the dukes of the House of Lorraine after 1473.

-In 1737, the duchy was given to Stanisław Leszczyński, the former king of Poland, who had lost his throne as a result of the War of the Polish Succession, with the understanding that it would fall to the French crown on his death.
+In 1737, the duchy was given to Stanisław Leszczyński, the former monarch of Polish-Lithuanian Commonwealth, who had lost his throne as a result of the War of the Polish Succession, with the understanding that it would fall to the French crown on his death.
 When Stanisław died on 23 February 1766, Lorraine was annexed by France and reorganized as the province of Lorraine and Barrois.

+Name

+In Latin, the term Ducatus Lotharingiae was commonly used, thus giving rise to German term Herzogtum Lothringen, while in French it became known as Duché de Lorraine.
+In the Alemannic German, once spoken in the region, the -ingen suffix signified a property; thus, in a figurative sense, German term "Lotharingen" can be translated as "Land belonging to Lothair", or more simplified: Lothair's realm.